Yu1944/Hotel/README.md

 ## Description
 Ontwerp docent wilt graag een website die een reservering systeem heeft met 20 kamers.

+## Note on Usage

+This project is part of a school assignment and is intended for educational purposes only.
+It is not licensed for external use or distribution.
+If you have questions about the project or its use, please contact the project author.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)